Mark Twain Country

 Broadway Features at the Clemens Center

 Just because you love vacationing in small towns does not mean you must forego the Broadway hits and performances of the big city.
-Not only does the Clemens Center (recognize that Clemens name?) host celebrated orchestras, comedy shows, and dance performances, it also features award-winning and highly coveted theatrical performances through their Broadway Series collection.
-In the heart of downtown Elmira, set the stage for a wonderful night with dinner or drinks in town followed by an unforgettable show in the Clemens Center’s historic and breathtaking performance space.
+Not only does the Clemens Center (recognize that Clemens name?) host celebrated orchestras, comedy shows, and dance performances, but it also features award-winning and highly coveted theatrical performances through their Broadway Series collection.
+In the heart of downtown Elmira, set the stage for a beautiful night with dinner or drinks in town, followed by an unforgettable show in the Clemens Center’s historic and breathtaking performance space.

 The Serene Chemung Rivers